-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Dead Man's Kiss by Jennifer Bray-Weber

 Series: Romancing the Pirate #5

 on September 24, 2015

 Forced to make a bargain...
 One drunken night in Cuba lands Captain Valeryn Barone in a life or death situation.
 To escape the gallows, Valeryn must agree to a bargain only a fool would make: Escort the tempting and tenacious niece of his captor across the Caribbean or lose his ship, his crew and his life!
 The caveat?
 The beautiful Spanish woman must remain untouched for the entire voyage.

 Determined to get what she wants...
 Catalina Montoya will stop at nothing to get what she wants-even when trouble is certain.
 Sent to live with her uncle after a scandalous affair, Catalina intends to concentrate on her dream to become a renowned naturalist.
 She never expected her uncle would send her with a notorious pirate to further her studies.
 Worse, she never expected to want the devilishly handsome pirate more than anything else.

 It's a battle of wills...
 Now Catalina only has 8 weeks to seduce Valeryn and collect her specimens before he returns her to her uncle.
 And Valeryn has 8 weeks to secure his redemption.
 Except neither would be that lucky.
 Not when ruthless enemies threaten to destroy them at every turn.
 Can Valeryn save those that foolishly depend on him?
 Can he resist Catalina's heart?
 Does a dead man walking even have a chance?